Storyflow Logo

 How does AI change ideation versus brainstorming?

+AI helps the two motions very differently.
 For brainstorming, AI mostly adds volume: it can produce a long list of starting ideas fast.
 The bigger shift is in ideation, where AI that can read your whole canvas helps with the harder converging and developing steps, such as clustering ideas, challenging weak ones, and expanding a chosen concept.
-AI that only sees one prompt helps the easy part; AI that sees the whole board helps the part teams actually get stuck on.
+AI that only sees one prompt helps the easy part.
+AI that sees the whole board helps the part teams actually get stuck on.

 Mind mapping and ideation templates you can use in Storyflow